HenrikJoreteg/human-javascript/ch07-views.md

 That page would take the collection you plan to render into that container as its `collection` property, then we could use the `renderCollection` method to manage adding/removing individual views (one for each model).

 If there isn't a lot of behavior associated with each line item, you may choose to handle the rendering of individual items in the view containing the collection.
 You'll simply have to make a determination based on how much behavior is associated with each item in the list.
 If it's fairly behavior-less or log-like (say a chat room, for example) you might want to render them into the container and be done.
-If it's more interactive, like an tour scheduling app where you're dragging items around, editing them, and there's lots of associated data with each one, then you'll probably want a view to contain the behavior of each item.
+If it's more interactive, like a tour scheduling app where you're dragging items around, editing them, and there's lots of associated data with each one, then you'll probably want a view to contain the behavior of each item.

 Take a look at the associated demo app to see examples of each approach to handling collections.